-New Relic Synthetics automatically records each monitor check, allowing you to see the load time and response size for every run.
-For simple browser and scripted browser monitors, Synthetics also records a detailed "waterfall" that shows the exact order in which each resource loaded.
+New Relic Synthetics automatically records each simple and scripted browser monitor check, allowing you to see the load time and response size for every run, as well as the exact order in which each resource loaded.

 Use the Results page and the selected monitor's details page to:

 - Select a resource to view load timing, response and request headers, and other details.

 - Use these details to find problems and diagnose performance issues.

 - Run rechecks to verify a single failing location or result when needed.

 For information on ping monitors, see View ping monitor results.

 To access a complete list of simple and scripted monitor results from the Results page:

 - Go to synthetics.newrelic.com > (select a monitor) > Results.

 - To find the type of result you're looking for, sort the list and filter by location.
 For example, to locate an unusually fast response time from Ireland, sort by Duration (asc) and disable all locations except Ireland, EU.